 It is that last factor that I find hardest for organizations to tackle.
 My work these days is mostly with Chicago organizations who are getting work done using teams they have assembled from various locations.
 They are chasing low labor rates and plugging in X days of .NET development as if each person was just a cog in the wheel.
 They don’t see the need or think they have the ability to form co-located teams.
 Or they believe it will be too expensive.

-If we are serious about transforming our organizations, we’ve really got to rethink how we staff our teams, how we treat ‘resources’ as a commodity, and the value proposition for ‘offshore labor’.
+If we are serious about Agile transformation, we’ve really got to rethink how we staff our teams, how we treat ‘resources’ as a commodity, and the value proposition for ‘offshore labor’.
 We need to look closely at team productivity and learning, when team members are spread across the globe.
 How practical is it to expect them to gel as a team, to work together toward common goals, and to cross train and share knowledge?
 How quickly does a distributed team move through Tuckman’s stages of team development to become high-performing?

 More significantly, can you expect people working in different geographies and and in timezones with little or no overlap to really work “together”?
 Or does this lead to more of what we had in the traditional approach - people working in their own silo and creating documents that they handoff to one another?
 We know that silos and handoffs are problems, so why would we continue to do that?

 Can we just use Scrum with our distributed teams as they are?
 Absolutely!
 But like Jeff Patton famously said at Agile Day Chicago last year, “If you want to run a marathon with ankle weights, don’t complain to me about your time.”

 So before we decide to use Scrum with our distributed teams, here are 5 questions to ask yourself.

 1) What Can You Do to Form Co-located Teams?